jc-juarez/astra_cache_server/README.md

 # Astra Cache Server ⚡🌗

-Astra Cache Server is a fast performance local-storage caching server implemented in C++ for GNU/Linux derived operating systems.
+Astra Cache Server is a fast performance local-storage HTTP caching server implemented in C++ for GNU/Linux derived operating systems.

 How to Run Astra
 ==========